WenshuaiJiangCorn/sl-experiment-wj/README.md

   It is recommended to use CPUs with 'full' cores, instead of the modern Intel’s design of 'e' and 'p' cores for predictable performance of all library components.
 - A 10-Gigabit capable motherboard or Ethernet adapter, such as [X550-T2](https://shorturl.at/fLLe9).
 Primarily, this is required for the high-quality machine vision camera used to record videos of the animal’s face.
-We also use 10-Gigabit lines for transferring the data between the PCs used in the data acquisition process and destination machines used for long-term data storage (see [acquired data management section](#acquired-data-structure-and-management) for more details).
+The 10-Gigabit lines are also used for transferring the data between the PCs used in the data acquisition process and destination machines used for long-term data storage (see [acquired data management section](#acquired-data-structure-and-management) for more details).

 ### System Assembly